A moving lemma for cohomology with support

 \section{Introduction}

-On a smooth quasi-projective variety $X$, Chow's moving lemma \cite{chow} allows to move an algebraic cycle modulo rational equivalence into good position with respect to a closed subset $S\subset X$.
+On a smooth quasi-projective variety $X$, Chow's moving lemma, see \cite{chow}, allows one to move an algebraic cycle modulo rational equivalence into good position with respect to a closed subset $S\subset X$.

-The essential content of the Gersten conjecture for smooth varieties, proven for K-theory by Quillen \cite{quillen} and for \'etale cohomology by Bloch--Ogus \cite{BO} and Gabber \cite{gabber,CTHK}, is an effacement theorem, which is equivalent to a similar moving lemma for classes with support in the particular case where $X$ is affine and $S$ is a finite set of points.
-For instance, in the case of \'etale cohomology, the effacement theorem is equivalent to saying that for any smooth affine $k$-variety $X$, any finite set $S\subset X$, and any class $\alpha\in H^i_Z(X)$ whose support $Z\subset X$ is no-where dense, there is a class $\alpha'\in H^i_{Z'}(X)$ with $S\cap Z'=\emptyset$ such that $\alpha$ and $\alpha'$ have the same image in $H^i_W(X)$ for some closed $W\subset X$ with $Z,Z'\subset W$ and $\dim W=\dim Z+1$.
+The essential content of the Gersten conjecture for smooth varieties, proven for K-theory by Quillen, see \cite{quillen}, and for \'etale cohomology by Bloch--Ogus, see \cite{BO}, and Gabber, see \cite{gabber,CTHK}, is an effacement theorem, which is equivalent to a similar moving lemma for classes with support in the particular case where $X$ is affine and $S$ is a finite set of points.
+For instance, in the case of \'etale cohomology, the effacement theorem is equivalent to saying that for any smooth affine $k$-variety $X$, any finite set $S\subset X$, and any class $\alpha\in H^i_Z(X)$ whose support $Z\subset X$ is nowhere dense, there is a class $\alpha'\in H^i_{Z'}(X)$ with $S\cap Z'=\emptyset$ such that $\alpha$ and $\alpha'$ have the same image in $H^i_W(X)$ for some closed $W\subset X$ with $Z,Z'\subset W$ and $\dim W=\dim Z+1$.
 This is a fundamental result in algebraic geometry.
 We refer to the surveys \cite{CTHK,mochizuki} for more details, applications, references, and historical remarks.

-The above analogy leads naturally to the question whether the effacement theorems of Quillen, Bloch--Ogus, and Gabber are special instances of a more general moving lemma which allows to move a class with support $Z\subset X$ to one with support $Z'$ such that $Z'$ is in good position with respect to an arbitrary given closed subset $S\subset X$.
-This paper answers that question positive for a natural class of cohomology theories on smooth quasi-projective varieties in characteristic zero (or more generally, with a smooth projective compactification).
+The above analogy leads naturally to the question whether the effacement theorems of Quillen, Bloch--Ogus, and Gabber are special instances of a more general moving lemma which allows one to move a class with support $Z\subset X$ to one with support $Z'$ such that $Z'$ is in good position with respect to an arbitrary given closed subset $S\subset X$.
+This paper answers that question positively for a natural class of cohomology theories on smooth quasi-projective varieties in characteristic zero (or more generally, with a smooth projective compactification).
 In the classical case where $X$ is affine and $\dim S=0$, this yields a new proof of the Gersten conjecture for \'etale cohomology in characteristic zero.
-Our proof yields a slightly stronger conclusion than what was known before, as it is better behaved with respect to localization, solving in particular a problem posed in \cite{CTHK}.
-The general case where $\dim S>0$ is new and has several applications that go beyond the original conjecture of Gersten.
+Our proof yields a stronger conclusion than what was known before, as it is well behaved with respect to localization and hence gives rise to new Gersten-type resolutions on finite levels.
+The general case where $\dim S>0$ is new and has several applications that go beyond the original Gersten conjecture.